BlameTroi/txblibs/README.txt

 So let it be done.

 Installation and Use
 --------------------

-The headers to use are in the release subdirectory.
+The headers to use are in the release sub-directory.
 They are built by the makefile using buildhdr (https://github.com/BlameTroi/buildhdr).
-The source for each header is a pair of files in the inc and src subdirctories. txbrand.h is built from inc/rand.h and src/rand.c, and so on.
+The source for each header is a pair of files in the inc and src sub-directories. txbrand.h is built from inc/rand.h and src/rand.c, and so on.

 I keep all the release headers in my $HOME/.local/include/ directory